greenelab/annorxiver_manuscript/content/reviewers_response.md

 > b) perhaps preprinters are more publishing 'savvy' and want to achieve more impact/citations and thus strive harder to ensure that the eventual journal-published version of their work is open access (reflected in being in PMCOA).

 **We appreciate your optimistic viewpoint on our manuscript.
-The increasing amount of open access articles is an interesting point.
+We agree that 77% of preprint-published pairs found in PMCOA is a surprising discovery.
-We have updated our discussion to emphasize this point.**
+We updated our discussion in our manuscript to emphasize this point.**

 > If it were my choice I would cut the entire subsection 'Document embeddings derived from bioRxiv reveal fields and subfields'.
 It is already known that document embeddings can reveal fields and subfields.
 Being 'preprints' or 'biorxiv preprints' rather than say published journal articles won't change that.
 I found this section very uninteresting and extremely un-novel.
 It is descriptive and accurate, but in the context of an already long manuscript, I feel it is unnecessary.